Permission to Dance: Commercial performance

 "Permission to Dance" debuted at number one on the Billboard Hot 100 in the United States, on the issue dated July 24, 2021, earning 15.9 million streams, 1.1 million radio airplay impressions, and selling 140,000 copies in its first week of release.
 The song replaced "Butter" from the top of the chart, marking the first time an artist had self-replaced themselves since Drake's "In My Feelings" replaced his own "Nice for What" in 2018.
 The song also became BTS' fifth number-one hit on the chart in ten months and two weeks, making them the artist with the fastest accumulation of five number-one singles since Michael Jackson did so in 1988.
 Additionally, it became their fourth single to debut atop the Hot 100, extending their record as the group with the most number-one single debuts (tied with Justin Bieber and Drake, but behind Ariana Grande, who has five).
 On the Digital Songs chart, "Permission to Dance" became BTS' eighth number-one, extending their record as the group with the most number-one hits on the chart.
 The song debuted atop the Billboard Hot Trending Songs, a chart powered by Twitter which tracks the most-discussed songs on the platform.

 In September, Oricon reported that the single had crossed 100 million streams in Japan, becoming BTS' fifth song to do so.
 This made the band the second male artist to have five songs accumulate as many streams in the country—Official Hige Dandism holds the record with seven.

 Reception

 In her 4-star review for NME, Rhian Daly wrote that "Permission to Dance" cemented BTS status as "kings of the feel-good summer smash."
 She described the song a "classic, uplifting pop" which results in an "undeniable surge of infectious energy."

 Accolades

 Unlike with past singles, BTS did not attend any domestic television music programs to promote "Permission to Dance", but still won eight first-place trophies, and achieved a Triple Crown on Inkigayo.
 The song also won the Melon Popularity Award for five consecutive weeks from July 19 to August 16, 2021.

-At the 2021 Nickelodeon Meus Prêmios Nick held on September 28, "Permission to Dance" won the Challenge Hits of the Year award.
-In 2022, the song won Song of the Year – July at the 11th Gaon Chart Music Awards held on January 27, and Best 5 Songs by Streaming at the 36th Japan Gold Disc Awards in March.
-In April, it received a nomination for Top Selling Song at the Billboard Music Awards, but eventually lost to "Butter".
-Its music video was nominated for Best Choreography at the MTV Video Music Awards held in August, but lost to "Woman" by Doja Cat.